 Kerry ETB will continue to use outputs from its self-evaluation processes to support future dialogue meetings with QQI- bringing a focus to discussions on levels of effectiveness and modifications to achieve improvement to further education and training and related services.
 Outputs will continue to be published –promoting transparency and supporting public confidence for all stakeholders.

-It is the intention of Kerry ETB to monitor FET programmes and services.
+It is the intention of Kerry ETB to extend monitoring and review to all FET programmes.

 The Programme Governance Board has a monitoring and review role in respect of Kerry ETB Programmes: